House of Shock

-The House of Shock is a seasonal haunted attraction located in New Orleans, Louisiana.
+The House of Shock is a seasonal haunted attraction located in the Greater New Orleans area.
 Every year, the House is opened on weekends in October.
 It is known for its satanic themes and intensity by New Orleans residents and tourists.
 The name "House of Shock" is a reference to the show of the popular long-time local horror host, Morgus the Magnificent.

 Following a 2014 shutdown, the House of Shock opened again in 2015.
 In 2017, the House was permanently closed after 25 years of service and was replaced with New Orleans Nightmare.

+Music video shoot at the House of Shock in Elmwood, Louisiana in 2025.

 History

 Founded by Pantera's frontman Phil Anselmo and friends, the House of Shock started in 1992 in Gracianette's backyard.
 In 1993 it moved to Gracianette's grandmother's backyard to allow for more room.
 During that year, local officials informed the group that if they wanted to continue they would need to move to a commercial location.
 The owners rented a warehouse on Baronne St. and brought in Steven Joseph to help manage the attraction.
 However, local officials attempted to shut down the attraction due to a room representing the Church of Satan, giving City Council cause to believe that the House of Shock was inappropriate for public viewing.
 The House of Shock operated in a different location close to the old location and was considered by many to be one of the best haunted houses in the United States.